-LED Description pwr This LED is on when the MAX power is on. flt This LED is ON in one of two cases-either a hardware self-test is in progress or there is a hardware failure.
+LED Description pwr This LED is on when the MAX power is on. act This LED is ON if there is activity on the Ethernet interface. ya (leftmost-for Line 1) This LED is ON when the MAX is receiving a Yellow Alarm pattern, indicating that the other of the of the line cannot recognize signals transmitted from the MAX. fit This LED is ON in one of two cases-either a hardware self-test is in progress or there is a hardware failure.
 When a hardware self-test is in progress, the LED is ON.
 If any type of hardware failure occurs, the LED flashes.
-If the failure is isolated to a expansion card, the MAX may continue functioning without the expansion card. act This LED is ON if there is activity on the Ethernet interface. col This LED is ON if there are collisions on the Ethernet. aui This LED is ON to reflect the AUI interface. utp This LED is ON if the 10BaseT interface is chosen. link This LED is ON if the if a 10BaseT link is active.
+If the failure is isolated to an expansion card, the MAX may continue functioning without the expansion card. coll This LED is ON if there are collisions on the Ethernet.